 Interogo Foundation is administered by a Foundation Council (Stiftungsrat) which manages the foundation’s assets and represents the foundation towards third parties.
 The council has two members: Dr. Herbert Oberhuber and Dr. Johannes Burger, partners of the Marxer & Partner firm in Vaduz, Liechtenstein.

 The Council is supervised and controlled by a Supervisory Board (Beirat).
-Members of the Supervisory Board are Ingvar Kamprad, Mathias Kamprad, Dr. Alfred Wiederkehr, Per Ludvigsson, Hans Gydell, and Dr. Urs Wickihalder.
+Members of the Supervisory Board are Ingvar Kamprad, Mathias Kamprad, Dr. Alfred Wiederkehr, Per Ludvigsson, Birger Lund, Hans Gydell, and Dr. Urs Wickihalder.

 If a member for any reason leaves the Supervisory Board, Ingvar Kamprad will appoint the successor.

 When Ingvar Kamprad decides to retire from his duties or passes away the same structure will be in place to govern in the future.
 Three seats in the Supervisory Board are reserved for the founding family and four seats for non-family members.

 Upon Ingvar Kamprad leaving the Supervisory Board each outgoing member appoints his/her successor.
 However, such an appointment can eventually be vetoed by the representatives of the founding family.
 The family members appoint their own successors.